 The recovery coaching courses usually consist of a few days spent in a “workshop” to introduce various concepts of “evidence-based addiction recovery” and provides participants with “certification” on completion.
 Recovery coaches tend to skirt over the emotional core drivers of compulsive and addiction based behaviours and focus on overcoming denial and the journey of recovery ahead.

-The courses themselves can cost the participant tens of thousands of Rands and the content of the courseware is generally adaptations of universal concepts of addiction recovery coupled with adapted elements of life coaching.
+The courses themselves can cost the participant tens of thousands of Rands and the content of the courseware is generally adaptations of universal concepts of addiction recovery coupled with adapted elements of life coaching such as Cognitive Behavioural Coaching (CBC) or life coaching.

 How much does individual recovery coaching cost?